Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Send a direct message to a group conversation,' with a specific verb, resource, and scope.
-It differentiates from sibling tools like 'send_dm' (individual DM) and 'delete_dm'.
+The description opens with 'Send a direct message to a group conversation,' which clearly states the action, resource, and scope.
+This distinguishes it from sibling tools like send_dm (which presumably targets an individual user) and other DM-related tools by explicitly mentioning 'group'.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.